-The Ronald E. McNair Postbaccalaureate Achievement Program realizes the value of diversity among researchers and scholars in academia.
+The Ronald E. McNair Post Baccalaureate Achievement Program, a federal TRIO program, established through the Higher Education Act of 1965 as amended, realizes the value of researchers and scholars from disadvantaged backgrounds in academia.
 It aims to prepare undergraduate students who have demonstrated strong academic potential for the rigor of doctoral studies.
-Through its participants engaging in research and other high impact educational practices, the McNair program intends to diversify the professoriate and other research-intensive careers.
+Through its participants engaging in research and other high impact educational practices, the McNair program intends to increase the attainment of Ph.D. degrees by students from underrepresented segments of society.

 Ronald Erwin McNair was best known for his illustrious service to the National Aeronautics and Space Administration.
 Dr. McNair was born October 12, 1950, in Lake City, South Carolina.
 He attended North Carolina AT&T State University, where he graduated Magna Cum Laude in 1971 with a BS in Physics.
 Dr. McNair then enrolled in the prestigious Massachusetts Institute of Technology.
 In 1976, at the age of 26, he earned a Ph.D. in Physics.
 Dr. McNair became a recognized expert in laser physics while working as a staff physicist with Hughes Research laboratory.
 He was selected by NASA for the space shuttle program in 1978 and was a mission specialist aboard the 1984 flight of the shuttle Challenger.
 Ronald McNair was tragically killed in the Challenger accident in 1986.
 After his death, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage college students to enroll in graduate studies.